 - Law enforcement presumes that the child was not kidnapped by a member of your family or the child's family.

 - The child lived with you for more than half of the part of the year before they were kidnapped, in the year in which they were kidnapped.

 - If the child had not been kidnapped, you would qualify as Head of Household.

 If multiple years pass before the child is recovered, you may file as Head of Household for each year in which the above statements hold true, until the year during which the child would turn 18, or until the child is determined to be deceased.

-Unfortunately, the Head of Household filing status cannot be used on a Form 1040EZ, so if you file as Head of Household, you will not qualify to use the Free Federal Edition.
-But our prices for preparing a 1040A or a 1040 are the lowest around (and the accuracy, ease-of-use, and peace-of-mind are worth it)!
+The Head of Household filing status cannot be used on a Form 1040EZ, so you will not qualify for the Free Federal Edition.
+But our prices for preparing a 1040A or a 1040 are the lowest around and the accuracy, ease-of-use, and peace-of-mind are worth it!
 Compare our tax return preparation prices.